Styrax japonicus [STY-raks, juh-PON-ih-kuhs] is a deciduous flowering tree species of the Styracaceae family.

 Size & Growth

 The Japanese Snowbell is slow to establish, growing only 12″ – 24″ inches a year.
-This small tree can take a very long time to get mature.
+This small tree has a relatively compact habit that can take a very long time to get mature.
+It usually grows in a vase-shaped when young.

-The snowbell tree typically grows up to 20’ – 30’ feet in height and at times, has the same width.
+The snowbell tree typically grows up to 15’–25’ feet in height and sometimes has the same width.
+It is green and provides no real fall color.

 Flowering and Fragrance

-As the name suggests, the plant produces white flower color, bell-shaped pendulous racemes hanging from the branches with showy yellow stamens.
+As the name suggests, the plant produces white flowers with bell-shaped pendulous racemes hanging from the branches with showy yellow stamens.

-The flowers are wonderfully fragrant and produced in abundant quantities in summers.
+The bell-shaped flowers are wonderfully fragrant, attracting bees and other pollinators when produced in abundant quantities in summer.

-May-June is the peak bloom time with drooping clusters of white, waxy flowers look beautiful.
+May-June is the peak bloom time with drooping clusters of beautiful white, waxy flowers.

-Flowers give way to greenish-brown, olive-shaped drupes often persisting into late autumn.
+Flowers give way to greenish-brown, ovoid (egg-shaped) drupes, often persisting into late autumn.

 Light & Temperature

 Styrax japonicus is a hardy plant.
-Although it prefers full sun or dappled part shade (partial shade), it can tolerate temperature as low as 5° degrees Fahrenheit (-15° C).
+Although it prefers full sun exposure or dappled partial shade, it can tolerate temperatures as low as 5° degrees Fahrenheit (-15° C).

 However, the young growth rate can get damaged by frosts.

-The planting location USDA Zone – hardiness zone 5 – 8, needs to be protected from cold and dry winds.
+The planting location USDA Zone – hardiness zone 5 – 8, must be protected from cold and dry winds.

 Watering and Feeding

-Mature Styrax japonica trees needs occasional watering only in summers.
+Mature Styrax japonica trees need occasional watering only in summer.

 Soil & Transplanting